 Various social and political tensions in the United States and around the world, including in the Middle East, Eastern Europe and Russia, may continue to contribute to increased market volatility, may have long-term effects on the United States and worldwide financial markets, and may cause further economic uncertainties or deterioration in the United States and worldwide.
 Several EU countries, including Greece, Ireland, Italy, Spain, and Portugal, continue to face budget issues, some of which may have negative long-term effects for the economies of those countries and other EU countries.
 There is also continued concern about national-level support for the euro and the accompanying coordination of fiscal and wage policy among European Economic and Monetary Union member countries.
-The United States and global economic downturn during the recent recession, or a return to a recessionary period in the United States, could adversely impact our investments.
-We cannot predict the duration of the effects related to these or similar events in the future on the United States economy and securities markets or on our investments.
+The United States and global economic downturn during the recent recession, or a return to a recessionary period in the United States economy and securities markets or on our investments.
 We monitor developments and seek to manage our investments in a manner consistent with achieving our investment objective, but there can be no assurance that we will be successful in doing so.